Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 • Recurring noise exposure testing (quarterly, semi-annual, or annual)

-• Real-time SLM logger deployment for long-term tracking of ambient noise trends
+• Noise logger deployment for long-term tracking of ambient noise trends

-• Trend reporting and comparative analysis across different time periods or operational states
+• Trend reporting and comparative analysis over varying time periods or operational states

-• Regulatory check-ins aligned with OSHA recordkeeping and hearing conservation programs
+• Regulatory reviews aligned with OSHA recordkeeping and hearing conservation programs

 Check icon with ruffled edges, light blue colored.